 Ipilimumab (By injection)

-Treats melanoma (skin cancer) and kidney cancer.
+Treats cancer, including colon, rectum, skin, kidney, liver, and lung cancer.
 Also helps prevent melanoma from coming back after surgical removal.

 YervoyThere may be other brand names for this medicine.